bThink-BGU/Papers-2024-REJ-BPLivenessExtended/README.md

-# Keeping Behavioral Programs Alive: Specifying and Executing Liveness Requirements
+# Adding Liveness to Behavioral Programming: Theory, Implementation, and User Study
 This repository contains all code for the following evaluations presented in the paper:

 ## Level Crossing